Tomaz Braga

-Francisco Tomaz Braga Nunes Cavalcante (born 13 September 1990), better known as Tomaz Braga, is a Brazilian-born and Spanish naturalised professional futsal player who plays as a defender.
+Francisco Tomaz Braga Nunes Cavalcante (born 13 September 1990), better known as Tomaz Braga, is a professional futsal player who plays as a defender.
+Born in Brazil, he has played for the Spain national team.

 Career

 Born in Fortaleza, Ceará, Braga began his career as a football player for Horizonte FC in 2013.
 Later this year, he switched to futsal, where he went to play for Palma Futsal de Mallorca, a team for which he played for ten years and won an edition of UEFA Futsal Champions League, in 2022–23.
 In July 2023 he transferred to Jimbee Cartagena where he won the 2023-24 Primera División.

 For the Spain futsal team, he represented the country in the 2024 FIFA Futsal World Cup, held in Uzbekistan.